 If a parrot is happy, it’ll spread its wings and flap them, often without leaving the perch.
 Ensure a parrot isn’t flapping its wings in frustration because it can’t fly free and stretch its wings to their full extent.

 Parrots bob their heads when excited and happy, especially when they see a favorite human after returning home.
 Consider this an enthusiastic greeting when you walk into a room.

 You may notice a parrot bobbing its head when you approach the cage with food or prepare meals nearby.
 Feeding time is a highlight of the day, and head bobbing implies the parrot is excited.

 The famous blues song “Shake a Tail Feather” suggests that this is an action associated with happiness and contentment, and that’s certainly the case where parrots are concerned.

 If a parrot wags its tail like a dog, it’s expressing excitement and happiness.
 This could also signify that it’s about to poop, but if the tail flips after being shaken, it’ll usually be an act of joy.

 Monitor how a parrot reacts following this shaking of the tail feathers.
-The tail shouldn’t be fanned, as this is again a warning that the parrot is trying to make itself look large and intimidating.
+The tail shouldn’t be fanned, as this is again a warning that a parrot is attempting to make itself look large and intimidating.

 What Makes Parrots Happy?

 A happy parrot will be healthier and bring more joy to your life.
-Always uplift your parrot’s mood by doing what your bird enjoys and making the most of your time together.
+Always uplift a parrot’s mood by doing what it enjoys and making the most of your time together.